snap-adu-logo-color

 Septic System for an ADU: What You Need to Know

 A septic system is simply a way to distribute waste into the earth.
-Septic systems are more technically known as underground waste treatment systems that get rid of all the stuff you don’t want to hang around – or underneath – your new ADU.
+Septic systems are more technically known as underground waste treatment systems.
+They get rid of all the stuff you don’t want to hang around – or underneath – your new ADU.
 Septic systems are most common in more rural areas, where sewer lines are more difficult to get to.

-No matter the style of septic system you choose to go with, each one will have a septic tank and a drainfield.
+Every style of septic system will have a septic tank and a drainfield.
 A septic tank is exactly what it sounds like: a large container that stores all waste inside, until everything is pumped out and disposed of.
 You have probably dealt with a septic tank before if you have ever owned or used an RV.
-It is imperative your tank is pumped regularly, as any solid material will build up over time, despite having a drainfield.
+It is imperative your tank is pumped regularly.
+This is because any solid material will build up over time, despite having a drainfield.
 Liquid waste will pass through the tank and move into the second piece of your system – the drainfield.

 No!
-Septic systems are only necessary if your property is not connected to a city sewer system.
+Septic systems are only necessary if your property is not connected to a city sewer system (read more about ADUs with sewer).
 If this is the case, all waste-disposal responsibility falls on you, the property owner, and your septic system.
 This is most common in more rural areas where a central sewer system is unrealistic, difficult to connect to, or some mix of both.
 If you live in one of these areas, it is likely you are already familiar with septic systems and may even have one of your own already.
 This then begs the question:

 How much space do I need for a new septic system?